 There are a growing number of proprietary products that are little short of miraculous, if you believe all of the hype put out by the manufacturers.
 There's also a tendency for manufacturers of proprietary laying course material to insist on their slurry product being used to ensure full compatibility.
 A cynic might think that it is profit rather than compatibility that is the primary concern in such cases, but perhaps that's being too harsh.

-A lower-cost alternative is to make a slurry using readily available ingredients.
+For smaller projects, a lower-cost alternative is to make a slurry using readily available ingredients.
 The most popular recipe uses nothing more than liquid SBR (3-5 quid per litre) with ordinary Portland cement (5-6 quid per 25kg).
 A small quantity of the SBR (100ml or so) is placed into a bucket and then dry cement powder is slowly added and stirred in until the desired consistency is achieved.

 Experience shows that adding powder to liquid results in fewer lumps of unwetted cement (a bit like making custard) although doing it t'other way round, by adding liquid to powder has no effect on the end product.
 Different strokes for different folks and all that!